UConn Huskies football: Paul Pasqualoni era (2011–2013)

-Two weeks after Edsall left for Maryland and after nearly seven years away from college football, Connecticut native Paul Pasqualoni was hired away as defensive coordinator from the Dallas Cowboys to lead the UConn football program, by the soon to be dismissed AD Hathaway.
 Following two seasons of mediocrity and a struggling offense, Pasqualoni was forced to replace his lifelong colleague George DeLeone as the offensive coordinator, just as he did prior to them both being fired at Syracuse.
 Pasqualoni named T. J. Weist as his OC for 2013.
 But Pasqualoni and Deleone (now his OL coach) were both fired after starting 0–4 with UConn's first loss as full D-I member to an FCS team, Towson 33–18 and following a humiliating defeat to Buffalo (41–12), which UConn had never lost to (8–0) as an FBS team.
 Weist was named the interim head coach and finished the season strong on a 3-game winning streak after starting out 0–5 and totally revamping the offense free of Pasqualoni's control.

-Bob Diaco era
+Bob Diaco era (2014–2016)

 Though Weist was considered for the head coaching job, UConn AD Warde Manuel announced Notre Dame defensive coordinator and Broyles Award winner Bob Diaco as the new UConn head coach for the 2014 season.
-After a complete tear down of the program in 2014, which would lead to Diaco finishing the year with only around 60 scholarship players available and needing to use a dozen true freshman, the team finished 2–10.
-The 2015 season resulted in a revitalization for the program as they finished 6–6 and became bowl eligible for the first time since the 2010 season.
-On December 26, 2016, UConn announced Diaco, who posted his 3rd straight losing year with a 3–9 record would be fired effective January 2, 2017.
+After a complete tear down of the program in 2014, which would lead to Diaco finishing the year with only around 60 scholarship players available and needing to use a dozen true freshmen, the team finished 2–10.

+The 2015 season resulted in a revitalization for the program as they finished 6–6 and became bowl-eligible for the first time since the 2010 season.

+On December 26, 2016, UConn announced that Diaco, who posted his 3rd straight losing year with a 3–9 record, would be fired effective January 2, 2017.
 By not making the move immediately, the school saved $1.6 million in buyout expenses.
 He was replaced by former coach Edsall, making his return to the program after six years.